 - Place them in a baking pan or tray and then bake for 20 to 30 mins or till light golden in the preheated oven at 180 degrees Celsius (356 degrees Fahrenheit).

 - After 10 to 12 minutes, turn over the mathri for even baking and browning.

 - If even after 20 to 30 minutes the mathri look soft or under-baked, then bake for some more minutes.

 - Please keep an eye on the baking as oven temperatures differ in various models and brands.

-- Remove and cool on a wire rack.
+- Remove with a spatula and place the baked crackers on a wire rack to cool.

 - You can increase or decrease the spices as per your taste buds.